eddow/linxjs/README.md

 ### Why ?

-For now, the "in-mem" executor is implemented (the one using `Array.filter` and `Array.sort`) though the purpose at long term is to have it connected to some ORM as possible.
+For now, the "in-mem" executor is implemented (the one using `Array.filter` and `Array.sort`) though the purpose at long term is to have it connected to some ORM/GraphQL/... as possible.

 ## How ?